Netflix/falcor/documentation/router.md

 Given that these are the only valid types which can be retrieved from a JSON Graph object, we only need to build the following routes to match the example JSONGraph object above.

 ~~~
-"genrelist.length"
-"genrelist[0].name"
-"genrelist[0].titles.length"
-"genrelist[0].titles[0]"
 "titlesById[234].name"
 "titlesById[234].year"
 "titlesById[234].description"
 "titlesById[234].boxshot"
 "titlesById[234].rating"
 "titlesById[234].userRating"
+"genrelist.length"
+"genrelist[0].name"
+"genrelist[0].titles.length"
+"genrelist[0].titles[0]"
 ~~~

-Once again it is not necessary to build a route that matches the paths "titlesById", "genrelist", "genrelist[0].titles", because each of these paths evaluate to either Objects or Arrays.
-As it is illegal to request either of these types of values from a DataSource, we do not need to worry about matching these paths with routes.
+Once again it is not necessary to build a route that matches the paths "titlesById", "genrelist", "genrelist[0].titles", because each of these paths would evaluate to either Objects or Arrays.
+As it is illegal to request either of these types from a DataSource, we do not need to worry about matching these paths with routes.

 Of course there may be any number of genrelists or any number of titles within a genrelist.
 Furthermore, the titlesById map may contain any number of titles.
 In order to match a request for any genrelist index, any index within a genrelist's titles array, or any id in the titlesById map, we will generalize our routes using the {integers} pattern.

 ~~~
-"genrelist.length"
-"genrelist[{integers}].name"
-"genrelist[{integers}].titles.length"
-"genrelist[{integers}].titles[{integers}]"
 "titlesById[{integers}].name"
 "titlesById[{integers}].year"
 "titlesById[{integers}].description"
 "titlesById[{integers}].boxshot"
 "titlesById[{integers}].rating"
 "titlesById[{integers}].userRating"
+"genrelist.length"
+"genrelist[{integers}].name"
+"genrelist[{integers}].titles.length"
+"genrelist[{integers}].titles[{integers}]"
 ~~~

 If we create handlers for each of these routes, we should be able to create the illusion that the JSON object exists by matching incoming paths and retrieving data from the relevant services.